 Provide Student Support

 Every classroom is made up of students of many different abilities.
-All students can be successful using guided music reading with teacher and peer support.
+With careful scaffolding, all students can be successful using guided music reading with teacher and peer support.
 The tips below describe how a teacher may provide support for students with a wide range of abilities.

 Tips for Successful Guided Music Reading